Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzDataLakeGen2ItemACLObject.md

 ## DESCRIPTION
 The **Set-AzDataLakeGen2ItemAclObject** cmdlet creates/updates a DataLake gen2 item ACL object, which can be used in Update-AzDataLakeGen2Item cmdlet.
+If the new ACL entry with same AccessControlType/EntityId/DefaultScope not exist in the input ACL, will create a new ACL entry, else update permission of existing ACL entry.

 ## EXAMPLES